 During the Suffrage Movement women put their bodies out on the streets in protest of their inability to vote.
 This made them feel both vulnerable and powerful.
 Invite students to think about and show how their body is powerful using a drama-based strategy called Sculptor/Clay.
 Begin by asking students, how do sculptors make meaning through their art form?
 Let them know that they will work like sculptors to express their thinking.
-Have each student find a partner and stand across from them.
+Have each student find a partner and stand six feet across from them.
 One person will start as the sculptor and the other as clay.
-There are two ways to sculpt - having the sculptor show the pose and the clay mirror it or having the sculptor gently move the clay's body to the correct pose, with the clay's permission.
+Have the sculptor show the pose and the clay mirror their partner.
 Give students different words to show - power, freedom, equal rights, etc. - and have them switch back and forth between sculptor and clay.
-After each sculptor finished, have the sculptures remain frozen and the sculptors walk about their newly created gallery.
+After each sculptor finished, have the sculptures remain frozen and the sculptors take a look at their newly created gallery.
 Invite sculptors to describe what they see and make inferences and connections between the sculptures and the word.
 Reflect by asking students a few questions.
 How did if feel different to be the sculptor or clay?
 Which did you prefer, and why?
 Sculptures, what did you notice about how the sculptures were shaped to show these different words?
 Clay, how did it feel to embody the pose?
 Did you feel powerful, free, etc?

-For more information on Sculpture/Clay see: https://dbp.theatredance.utexas.edu/content/sculptorclay
+For more information on Sculpture/Clay see: https://tinyurl.com/yxgoe5cy

-Social Studies Standards: History 1 (F2, D2) Visual & Performing Arts Standards (Theatre): B1, B2, C1, E5
+Social Studies Standards: Civics and Government 4 (Grade 5); Civics and Government 1 (Grades 6-8, 9-12) Visual & Performing Arts Standards (Theatre): B1, B2, B3, D1